Free Interpreting Service for pharmacies

-Pharmacies dispense medications that can be dangerous if taken incorrectly and information about medications can be complex.
-It is essential that people can communicate effectively with staff in pharmacies about the medications they are taking, how to take them correctly and any risks or side effects that may be associated.
-Using interpreters can also protect pharmacists from professional risk.
+Pharmacists dispense medicine that can be dangerous if taken incorrectly, and information about medications can be complex.
+It is essential that people can communicate effectively with pharmacy staff about the medications they are taking, how to take them correctly, and any risks or side effects that may be associated.
+Engaging an interpreter can also protect pharmacists from professional risk.

 Services available to pharmacies

-Pharmacies can use the Free Interpreting Service to access immediate or pre-booked phone interpreting.
+Pharmacies can use the Free Interpreting Service to access interpreting services delivered by TIS National, including:

 Pharmacists and other staff working in pharmacies are eligible for the Free Interpreting Service if: